Director of Culture | Mr Matt Cocking

 Staying in touch

-To keep in touch with all things cultural, we would suggest you download the Terrace App and follow us on Twitter (@GTCulture) and Instagram (terrace_gtculture) to ensure you don’t miss anything.
-If you have any photographs or video that you would like to share, please tag us.
+To keep in touch with all things Cultural, we suggest you download the Terrace App and follow us on social media to ensure you don’t miss anything.
+If you have any photographs or videos that you would like to share, please tag us.